Sufi dynasty: Husain Sufi

-After the annexation of Khwarezm into the Mongol Empire in the early 13th century, it had become divided into two parts.
-The northern half went to the khans of the White Horde, while the southern half fell into the hands of the ulus of Chagatai.
-This division remained in place until the 1350s, when the Sufid dynasty took power in Khwarezm.

 The first Sufid ruler Husain Sufi, a son of Naghday, was a member of the Onggirat, a constituent tribe of the White Horde.
 Husain Sufi took control of Urgench and the rest of the northern part of Khwarezm; coins in the province were minted for him beginning in 1364.
 He also took advantage of the troubles plaguing Transoxiana at the time by seizing Kath and Khiva, which were allocated to the Chagatai khans.

 This encroachment on what was considered to be Chagatai territory ultimately led to conflict with the amir Timur.
 At the time of the seizure of Kath and Khiva Transoxiana had lacked a ruler who could respond, but by 1369 Timur had unified the region under his rule.
 Timur, who maintained a puppet Chagatai khan, felt strong enough to demand the return of Kath and Khiva from Husain Sufi in the early 1370s.

 Husain Sufi's refusal to return southern Khwarezm caused Timur to go to war against him in 1372.
 Kath was quickly overrun; Husain Sufi decided to fortify Urgench and remain there.
 Urgench was surrounded by Timur's army and Husain Sufi died during the siege.